bgamari/ghc-wiki-import/linear-types/implementation.md

-On this page we describe the principles behind the implementation of the linear types extension as described at \[[LinearTypes](linear-types)\].
+On this page we describe the principles behind the implementation of the linear types extension as described at [LinearTypes](linear-types).